excid3/noticed/README.md

 ## 🚛 Delivery Methods

-The delivery methods are designed to be overriden so that you can customi1ze the notification for each medium.
+The delivery methods are designed to be overridden so that you can customi1ze the notification for each medium.

 For example, emails will require a subject, body, and email address while an SMS requires a phone number and simple message.
 You can define the formats for each of these in your Notification and the delivery method will handle the processing of it.